-Now, the modem is piece of hardware that a coaxial cable provided by your internet company will plug into.
-The modem will take that internet connection coming from either a cable box outside, or a satellite if you have a dish based network.
+Now, the modem is a piece of hardware that a coaxial cable provided by your internet company will plug into.
+The modem will take that internet connection coming from either a cable box outside or a satellite if you have a dish based network.

 This means that the first thing we need to do is determine if we have just a modem, or a modem and a router in one so that we can disable the WiFi.
 This information will typically be clearly listed on the box or on a sheet of paper.
 However, if you are not sure, just call your provider and ask, they will be able to tell you.
 If it is a 2-in-1 unit, we want to disable the WiFi.

 If you don’t want to do this, you can also purchase your own router.
 Be sure to ask your internet provider, or check online, that it is compatible, they always have a list.
-I personally like the Netgear N750 that you can pick up on Amazon, but before you purchase anything, make sure it is
+I personally like this Netgear router you can pick up on Amazon, but before you purchase anything, make sure it is

 Ok, now that we have our modem situation figured out, and we have our WiFi disable, it’s time to determine how many ports we’ll need for our hard wired internet network.

 Step 2 – Decide How Many Ports We Need